-The UNSGSA is one of the G7 Partnership’s three co-champions, along with Mr. Bruno Le Maire, French Minister of the Economy and Finance, and Mrs. Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation—both of whom provided keynote remarks at the event, as well, though Mr. Nicolas de Rivière, Ambassador and Permanent Representative of France to the United Nations, spoke on behalf of Mr. Le Maire.
+For the G7 Partnership, the UNSGSA works along with Mr. Bruno Le Maire, French Minister of the Economy and Finance, and Mrs. Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation—both of whom provided keynote remarks at the event, as well, though Mr. Nicolas de Rivière, Ambassador and Permanent Representative of France to the United Nations, spoke on behalf of Mr. Le Maire.

 Digital financial inclusion can help support marginalized groups, particularly women.
 Yet, 400 million people across Africa—60% of whom are women—remain underserved despite recent gains.
 The G7 Partnership launched in 2019 under French leadership to address this and help ensure a more inclusive Africa.
 It aims to support African governments, banks, and financial institutions to help underserved Africans gain access to financial services through digital channels.
 The UNSGSA previously met with Mr. Le Maire in December 2019 to discuss this initiative.

 This event was held in coordination with leading African governments and select representatives from academia and the private sector, including:

 Prof. Benno Ndulu, Co-Chair at Pathways for Prosperity and former Governor at Bank of Tanzania;